Because cats speak differently from humans, it can be extremely frustrating when your kitty is in pain but can’t tell you where or why.

 Cranberry juice is a well-known home remedy for cats suffering from urinary tract infection.
-Peeing too much or too little, doing it outside the litter box, suffering from inflammation and pain during urination are common symptoms for UTI.
+Peeing too much or too little, doing it outside the litter box, and/or suffering from inflammation and pain during urination, are common symptoms for UTI.

-Of course, not all cranberry-based products are the same and specialists are still debating on whether or not cranberry juice can cure UTI.
-However, it has been proven that in most cases it can relieve some of your kitty’s pain.
+Of course, not all cranberry-based products are the same, and specialists are still debating whether or not cranberry juice can cure UTI.
+However, it has been shown that in most cases, it can relieve some of your kitty’s pain.

 Vitamin deficiencies not only result in a number of health issues, but can also increase the pain your feline pal is experiencing.
 It may sound obvious and too simple, but vitamins can do wonders for your pet.
 You can either get them as supplements or just focus on vitamin-packed premium cat foods.
 These should not harm your cat.
 But always consult with your vet first.
 Better safe than sorry.

 So it comes down to this: You can make diet and supplement changes at home, but you should probably never give your cat actual pain medication without the assistance of your veterinarian.

 Regardless of the pain’s source, don’t ever attempt to self-diagnose your pet.
 Don’t administer any form of medication before consulting with your vet.

 If you’re suspecting that your cat is in pain or that something’s wrong with its overall health, schedule an appointment with a reputable doctor as soon as possible.